secretable/secretable/README.md

 # Secretable

-Secretable is a telegram bot for managing passwords and others secrets stored in Google Sheets.
-Convenient management of your secrets in the messenger.
-Strong encryption AES256 + PKCS 8 + PBKDF2.
-Using Google Sheets as storage allows you to track changes, easily make backups.
-Share passwords for other users and chats.
+Secretable is a telegram bot for managing passwords and others secrets stored in file storage or Google Sheets.
+Convenient management of your secrets in the messenger with strong encryption AES256 + PKCS 8 + PBKDF2.

 ## Install
 To install the bot, just download the binary file of the latest release for your OS from the [releases page](https://github.com/secretable/secretable/releases)

 ## Getting started
+### 1. Select source storage
+By default, source storage is **json_file**.
+If you want to use **google_sheets** , then follow these steps:

-### 1. Generate Google Credentials file to access tables via Google API
+##### 1.1 Generate Google Credentials file to access tables via Google API
 - Go to the  [Google Console](https://console.cloud.google.com/)  and create a new project for the bot.
 - Then go to the [APIs and Services > Credentials](https://console.cloud.google.com/apis/credentials) section
 - Сlick on the **CREATE CREDENTIALS** button and select **Service account**